Seed Library

 Horochuk Bean (Heritage)

 * Limited supply.
-Available only at the McConnell Library, Sydney.
+Available only at Baddeck Library.

 This bean was brought to Cape Breton from Ukraine around 1906 by the Horochuk family.
 It is a vigorous pole bean, producing a heavy crop of yellow European style slicing beans.
 Must have a trellis or other support.
 Plant directly in ground in June.
 Seed depth 5cm (2″), with 15cm (6″) between plants.
 Install a sturdy trellis before you plant your pole beans.